Enquil/Project-1/README.md

 ## Acessibility
 ---

+Tried using semantic markup throughout the page, think it went alright but some of the pages are probably still a bit ambiguous.

 * Aria labels
   * Will most likely be added to nav-menu, form, pdf anchor and webshop anchor, more implementation might be coming.